I Can’t Pay My Cable Bill: What To Do

 Regardless of your entertainment preference, you can throw out that clunky cable box.
 The new age of TV demands new gear and you have a choice based on what kind of entertainment you want.

-If you’re a gamer, you probably already have a console with an app store.
+If you’re a gamer, you probably already have a PlayStation or Xbox with an app store.
 If you’re an avid TV fan, you might have a smart TV with an app store.

 If not, choose one of the five options listed below, all of which will give you access to either streaming services, skinny bundles or both.